M2 MacBook Pro (2022) vs M1 MacBook Pro (2020): Which should you buy?

 - Both have an older body style

-If you're set on buying a 13-inch MacBook Pro, there are critical differences between the previous and current model.
-However, those differences might not mean much, depending on your situation.
+If you're set on buying a 13-inch MacBook Pro, there are just a few differences between the previous and current models.
+And yet, those differences might not even mean much, depending on your situation.
 If you need improved performance, better memory options, and advanced audio features, the MacBook Pro (2022) is probably the one for you.
 Otherwise, you might still want to consider the older model, which will soon be available for a steep discount at places like Amazon.
 So here's a look at the differences:

 |Cost||From $1,249||From $1,299|